Sandwiched singularities and nearly Lefschetz fibrations: Sandwiched singularities, de Jong--van Straten's theory, and smooth disk arrangements

 \begin{remark} Note that a small analytic deformation $C^t$ means that for all $t\neq 0$, the curves $C^t$ are equisingular.
 This is different than a smooth 1-parameter family of curves $C^t$ which might change their singularity types generically at isolated times.
 As discussed in~\cite[Section 8]{PS}, this key difference between smooth 1-parameter families (which can change the singularity types multiple times) and deformations (which keep the same singularity types immediately after deforming the germ) seems to be a primary contributor to differences between the algebraic deformation theory and symplectic fillings. \end{remark}

 To see the Milnor fibers, we fix a good representative of the curve germ in a Milnor ball $B$; our construction will be carried out in this fixed ball.
-Because the deformation is $\delta$-constant, it follows from the existence of simultaneous normalization \cite{Tes} that the deformation preserves the branches, and each $C^t_i$ is an immersed disk in $B$.
+Because the deformation is $\delta$-constant, it follows from the existence of simultaneous normalization \cite{Tes} that the deformation preserves the branches, and each $C^t_i$ is an immersed disk in $B$. {We can write $C^t_i=n^t_i(D)$, where $D$ is the complex disk, and $n^t_i: D \to B$ are the normalization maps.}

 \begin{theorem} \cite[Theorem 4.4, Lemma 4.7]{DJVS} Let $(X, 0)$ be a sandwiched singularity and fix a decorated germ $(C, w)$ encoding $(X, 0)$.
 Every smoothing of $(X, 0)$ arises from one of the picture deformations of $(C, w)$.
 The Milnor fiber of a smoothing can be reconstructed from the picture deformation as follows: blow up $B$ at all the marked points of the deformed configuration $C^t$ and take the complement of the strict transforms $\tilde{C}^t_i$ of the components $C_i$ in $B \#_n \cptwobar$. \end{theorem} Since all intersections are transverse, and we blow up at the intersection points, the strict transforms of the components $C_i$ are disjoint smooth curves.
 We will be working with the Milnor fiber as a compact domain with boundary,